eduardolima93/playlist-manager/README.md

 Users can also quickly play a preview of any song, as well as play the full song inside Spotify with the Spotify Play Button.

+Tips, suggestions and contributions are welcome.

-Using Angular1, looking to redo it with Angular2.
+Using Angular1, planning to redo it with Angular2.